Keeping Australians Connected – the telecommunications industry

 - Try using self-help via your provider’s app or website; messaging options may also help you to obtain the support you need.

 - If you have difficulty making a voice call via a mobile network and you have access to wi-fi calling, try that to see if it works better for you.

 - If you are working from home, make sure you follow your employer’s advice about the best ways to connect to your company’s network.
 Your employer will know the most effective paths and applications for you to use to connect and enjoy a hassle-free experience.

 - When you are scheduling audio/video group calls, choose a start time that is 10, 20, 40 or 50 minutes past the hour, to ease dial-in congestion.

 - And last but not least – try to be patient.
 Telcos and their staff are doing their very best in these difficult times.

 - Parents are encouraged to check school or education department websites for tips on accessing online learning resources.

 - If you require information in relation to COVID-19, please call the National Hotline on 1800 020 080.
 If you require emergency assistance from police, fire or ambulance, please call 000.

-Important: Please note that this document is current as of 27 March 2020 and will be updated regularly as circumstances change and new information becomes relevant.
+Important: Please note that this document is current as of 14 July 2020 and will be updated regularly as circumstances change and new information becomes available.